Updated January 13, 2021

 Now that we’ve gotten federal taxes out of the way, let’s talk about Washington specific payroll taxes.
 As you are well aware, there are no state or local income taxes in Washington.
 However, you still have to factor in Unemployment Insurance and Worker’s Compensation Tax.

 - Washington State Unemployment Insurance varies each year.
-For 2019, the wage base is $45,800.
-Rates also change on a yearly basis, ranging from 0.13% to 5.72%.
-These changing rates do not include the Employment Administration Fund assessment of 0.03%.
-New employers are to use the average industry tax rate, but it can be no less than 1.0% and no more than 5.4%.
+For 2021, the wage base is $56,500.
+Rates also change on a yearly basis, ranging from 0.11% to 5.40%.
+These changing rates do not include the social cost tax of 1.22%.
+New employers use the average experience tax rate of 0.97% for 2021.

 Now…Write Those Paychecks!